smithy-security/smithy/docs/running-on-github.md

-# Running Dracon using only Github Actions
+# Running Smithy using only Github Actions

-While the easiest way to run Dracon is on a K8s cluster with a dedicated enrichment Database using Kustomize to template resources, not everyone has access to those resources.
+While the easiest way to run Smithy is on a K8s cluster with a dedicated enrichment Database using Kustomize to template resources, not everyone has access to those resources.
-A much cheaper (free) way to run dracon is using Github actions directly from your repository.
+A much cheaper (free) way to run smithy is using Github actions directly from your repository.
 This article describes how this works, what is required, considerations/pitfalls and future plans.

-The motivation behind this is to allow open source developers the ability to run Dracon on their own projects without the need of a cluster.
+The motivation behind this is to allow open source developers the ability to run Smithy on their own projects without the need of a cluster.

 ## Building Blocks

-The following are needed in order to run Dracon using Github actions:
+The following are needed in order to run Smithy using Github actions:

 * a pipeline setup step
 * one or more tools steps and the relevant tool producers